Self-care is about looking after yourself. It requires self-reflection, self-awareness, and the ability to meet your own needs.

 Sodium is an electrolyte that helps to maintain that all-important fluid balance.
 It’s also lost through sweat.

 If you’re avoiding salt completely, you’ll never replace the sodium lost throughout the day.

 Does adding salt to water help hydration?
 It can, but not in all situations.

 The best time to add salt to water is if you’ve been exercising, live in extreme temperature conditions, or eat only a low-carb diet.

 Rather than adding salt to your drink, try electrolyte drinks instead.
 They have the balance sorted.

 10 Ways Your Body Changes When You Start Drinking More Water

-Drinking water consistently has plenty of benefits, and you really can see and feel the difference.
+Drinking water consistently has many benefits; you can see and feel the difference.

-Our body is 60% water, and a lot of that is found in the brain and the heart.
+Our body is 60% water, which is found in the brain and the heart.

 What happens to your body when you start drinking more water?